dougabugg/dougabugg.github.io/projects.md

 Would support a public web gateway with read-only access to network.
 Supports permissions and ownership within portals.
 Modular data store framework to make adding new portal types easier.

+## liborganize

+A library that provides data structures for organizing data sets in apps.
+Planned features include sorting and filtering data sets similar to a database, organizing items in a tree like layout of labels, serializing data to persistent storage, and tracking changes to data sets.